-Picking a name for your LLC can be one of the most challenging and inspiring actions you take as you start your LLC.
-Do some research beforehand to make sure the name you chose is best suited for your business venture.
-Below are some important guidelines:
+This is the first step in starting your LLC.
+Do some research to make sure the name you choose is suited to your business venture.
+Here are some guidelines:

-- Make sure the name isn't already taken by doing a name search on the State website.
+Is the name available?
+Make sure the name isn't already taken by doing a name search on the State website.

 Did you follow naming rules?
-Follow the LLC naming guidelines detailed below
+Follow the LLC naming guidelines detailed below.

 LLC naming guidelines

-There are certain words which are restricted or prohibited from the use of names in the LLC.
-Restricted words are generally words which require additional appropriate paperwork and licensed individuals to be part of the LLC, such as Banc, Bank, Banque, etc) and/or licensed individuals (e.g. Doctor, Engineer, etc). to be part of the LLC.
-Prohibited words are generally any words that would confuse the name of your LLC with a federal or state agency e.g. FBI, Secret Service, Treasury etc.
+Some words are restricted or prohibited from use in names.
+Restricted words require additional paperwork (e.g. Banc, Bank, Banque, etc) and/or licensed individuals (e.g. Doctor, Engineer, etc). to be part of the LLC.
+Prohibited words are those that would confuse the name of your LLC with a federal or state agency e.g. FBI, Secret Service, Treasury etc.

 A registered agent is a person or business nominated by your company to officially receive and send papers on your behalf.
 Such papers include service of process of legal action, and state filings.